The most successful B2B marketers spend 40% of their marketing budget on content marketing, according to a survey by the Content Marketing Institute.

 How To Boost Conversions by 785% in One Day – Brian Dean, Backlinko

-In this blog post, SEO guru Brian Dean introduces the “content upgrade,” which is an incredibly effective lead gen tactic that you can incorporate into the content on your blog in order to capture subscribers and move them through your sales funnel.
+In this blog post, SEO guru Dean introduces the “content upgrade,” an incredibly effective lead-generation tactic that you can incorporate into your blog content to capture subscribers and move them through your sales funnel.

-Why You Need a Growth Model For Your Blog (And How to Create One) – Devesh Khanal, Grow & Convert
+Why You Need a Growth Model For Your Blog (And How to Create One) – Devesh Khanal, Grow and Convert

-If you’re really interested in figuring out how to scale your blog in order to drive sales, then this blog is definitely worth diving into.
-It’s heavy on data and metrics, but incredibly useful and informative.
-In it, CRO expert Devesh Khanal lays out a framework for fueling blog growth.
+If you’re really interested in scaling your blog to drive sales, this blog is definitely worth diving into.
+It’s heavy on data and metrics, but it’s incredibly useful.
+In it, CRO expert Khanal lays out a framework for fueling blog growth.

 Here Are The 101 Catchy Blog Title Formulas That Will Boost Traffic By 438% – Nathan Ellering, CoSchedule

 This blog post will teach you how to write better titles for your blog posts.
-In it, author Nathan Ellering will teach you how to use the four pillars of awesome content in your blog titles, how to use psychology to increase shares and clicks, and how to use the best words to capture your audience’s unique interest.
+It’ll teach you how to use the four pillars of awesome content in your blog titles, how to employ psychology to increase shares and clicks, and the best words to capture your audience’s unique interest.

-Building a Content Team: Hiring In-house vs. Outsourcing vs. Hiring Freelancers – Benji Hyam, Grow & Convert
+Building a Content Team: Hiring In-house vs. Outsourcing vs. Hiring Freelancers – Benji Hyam, Grow and Convert

 In this blog post, author Benji Hyam presents the pros and cons of hiring in-house content writers vs. hiring freelancers.
-It’s a great post to go through once you start experiencing some initial traction on your blog and want to start preparing to scale your efforts.
+It’s a great post to go through once you start experiencing some initial traction on your blog and want to scale your efforts.

-Aaron walks you through how to calculate a few of the top metrics for interpreting the success of your content marketing.
-You evaluation needs to go beyond page views and social shares – and include things like your customer lifetime value, and revenue per page view.
+Agius walks you through how to calculate a few of the top metrics for interpreting the success of your content marketing.
+Your evaluation needs to go beyond pageviews and social shares and include metrics like customer lifetime value and revenue per page view.

 24 Juicy Tips for Ecommerce Content Marketing from Inbound Marketing Pros – Desmond Chua, ReferralCandy

-In this infographic-style blog post, Desmond Chua presents 24 helpful content marketing tactics for ecommerce businesses.
+In this infographic-style blog post, Chua presents 24 helpful content marketing tactics for ecommerce content marketing.
 He sources the tips in his blog post from some of the best and brightest internet marketing professionals in the business.

 To level up your content marketing skills and constantly stay ahead of the game, read content from and follow these content marketing influencers:

-Sujan Patel – growth marketer, author, entrepreneur, and founder of Content Marketer.
+Sujan Patel – Growth marketer, author, entrepreneur, and founder of Milkshake

-Jay Baer – Digital marketer, author, speaker, and President of Convince & Convert.
+Jay Baer – Digital marketer, author, speaker, and founder of Convince & Convert

-Camille Ricketts – Head of content marketing at First Round Capital.
+Camille Ricketts – Head of marketing at Notion

 If you want to focus on advancing your content marketing skills and increasing ROI, you have to start outsourcing tasks and adopting tools.
 Here are a handful that you can start with:

 CoSchedule – CoSchedule is a powerfully simple editorial calendar plugin that runs on WordPress.
 It’s a great alternative to Excel spreadsheets and other clunky solutions.
 With CoSchedule, you can collaborate with your team through the use of comments, tasks, and customized workflows.
 You can also create content from within the tool, or you can work from within WordPress or another tool like Google Docs or Evernote.
-When you’re ready to publish the post, you can use CoSchedule to plan and schedule social media updates to promote the post.
+When you’re ready to publish the post, CoSchedule can even schedule and promote your posts.

-Facebook Ads – As mentioned earlier, Facebook Ads can be an incredibly effective tool for getting your content and products in front of new people who fall within your target audience.
-You can use Facebook Ads to automatically promote relevant products and content to website visitors, current customers, and look-alike audiences.
-To get started, check out these resources:
+Facebook Ads – As mentioned earlier, Facebook ads can be an incredibly effective tool for getting your content and products in front of your target audience.
+You can use Facebook ads to automatically promote relevant products and content to website visitors, current customers, and look-alike audiences.

-Google Keyword Planner – This is my preferred tool for doing keyword research in order to come up with new blog post ideas.
-When you create blog posts based on specific long-tail keyword phrases that people are typing into Google, you have a better chance of showing up in results.
-To learn more, check out this fantastic guide from CoSchedule.
+Google Keyword Planner – This is an effective tool for doing keyword research to come up with new blog post ideas.
+When you create blog posts based on specific long-tail keyword phrases that people are typing into Google, you have a better chance of showing up in search results.